SeedWISE: Enterprise training for women DPhil researchers

 Contact the SeedWISE team

-Get in touch with Louisa Trevail at mpls.enterprise@mpls.ox.ac.uk for any queries about the SeedWISE application, schedule, deposit payment, hybrid learning format and more.
+Get in touch with Louisa Trevail at mpls.enterprise@mpls.ox.ac.uk for any queries about the SeedWISE application, schedule, deposit payment, time commitment, and more.

 You can apply for SeedWISE as a University of Oxford DPhil student in science, technology, engineering and mathematics (STEM) subjects.